Five Lessons on the Federal Judiciary

 As soon as they ratified the Constitution, it became clear that the Framers had messed up in at least one crucial respect: they devised a set of rules but didn’t say who would call the game.
 The Constitution is silent on which branch of government would ultimately decide whether something was or was not constitutional.

 The Supreme Court soon filled that void by appointing itself the umpire in the case of Marbury v.
 Madison (1803).
 The details of Marbury aren’t that interesting.
-What matters is that the Supreme Court declared that it would have the final say on all constitutional matters, a practice called judicial review
+What matters is that the Supreme Court declared that it would have the final say on all constitutional matters and actions of the other branches, a practice called judicial review

 The federal court system is a little like baseball’s farm system.
 Ballplayers usually begin and end their professional careers in the A-league.
 If they show promise, they move up to AA or AAA ball.
 A select few make it to the big leagues.
 And in rare cases, the very best prospects go straight to the majors.

 District Courts, like Single-A ball, are usually the first and last stop in the federal court system.
-There are 12 District Courts, or “circuits,” organized by geography.
+There are 94 District Courts organized into 12 geographic “circuits.”
 Plaintiffs file around a half-a-million cases each year, 90 percent of which are decided one way or another by a District Court.
 The large number of cases has several consequences:

 · Individuals can wait a long time for their day in court.